sudo-rickroll/sws/README.md

 Our goal was to create a simple web server as a group in accordance to the manual page in https://stevens.netmeister.org/631/sws.1.pdf, while adhering to the specifications in RFC1945 and RFC3875.
+This application has been tested for compatibility on NetBSD 10.1, OmniOS r151044, and Linux 6.17.4-300 distros.

 ## Work Split Flow